Hometown: Montreal, QC

 In what sports, if any, have you participated?

-Due to many life circumstances, I have never played in varsity teams.
-However, I have learned to play many sports through my friends and through my enrollment in Physical and Health Education at McGill University.
+I have learned to play many sports through my friends and through my enrollment in Physical and Health Education at McGill University.
 I have been taught and coached by many talented McGill Head coaches and Olympic Athletes.
 Today, I can proficiently execute, teach and coach skills related to Volleyball, Tennis, Badminton, Tchoukball, Basketball, soccer, swimming, martial arts, Lacrosse and track & field.

 Name one person, other than your parents, who has had the most influence on your life.
 Why?